A Few Suggestions for Swifter Turn Times

 Appraising is an always changing profession.
-Every year, it seems, appraisers are asked to supply additional information or have steps added to their appraisal process.
-All to guarantee the end user receives the best information to be had.
-In order to keep up with the continuously changing requirements, Property Valuation Group is always testing additional tools and tweaking processes to increase efficiency so we can do more work for our customers.
-Since Property Valuation Group knows that time is important to everyone, we've listed some items you can do to speed up the process when you order an appraisal from Property Valuation Group.
+Each year, it seems, appraisers are asked to offer more information or have steps added to their process.
+They do this extra work to ensure their client has the best information to be had.
+To stay current with the continuously changing requirements, Property Valuation Group is always testing additional tools and tweaking processes in order to increase efficiency so we can do more work for faster.
+At Property Valuation Group we know that time is important to everybody, so we've listed some items you can do to speed up the process when you order an appraisal from Property Valuation Group.

-- With online ordering, you automatically get e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
+- By ordering online, you automatically get e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
 This is the single biggest time saver available to both of us!
-No longer do we have to manually enter information from a fax, and you don't have to wonder whether the order was received.
+No longer do we have to retype information from a fax, and you don't have to wonder whether we received the request.

-- Are you providing complete and accurate information about the subject property?
+- Are you providing complete and accurate data about the subject property?

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to pass long with your assignment.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-You're always welcome to call us at if you have any questions about your property or a job we're working on for you, don't hesitate to contact us
+If you have any questions about your property or an assignment we're working on for you, don't hesitate to contact us

 - It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how features unique to a property contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them early on will likely make your report arrive more quickly.
+What takes time is analyzing how differing features contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we would find out on our own anyway, and knowing them sooner will likely make your report arrive quicker.

 - One of the most tedious tasks of the appraisal process is setting an inspection date with the homeowner.
-We understand that a homeowner may be uncomfortable with an outsider looking in every square foot of their home, taking pictures, and making numerous notes.
-Thinking that it will make the house appraise higher, a few homeowners feel they ought to make the place spotless before the inspection.
-And will put off the inspection until it is cleaned.
+We understand that a homeowner may be apprehensive with a stranger looking in every square foot of their home, taking photos, and making abundant notes.
+Thinking that it will increase the value, some homeowners think they should make the place spotless before the appraisal inspection.
+And will delay the appraisal inspection until it is cleaned.

-Hearing it directly from you -- a person they've been working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can shorten the appraisal inspection time.
-Our website has lots of pages of helpful information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-Have them call us if they want to meet the staff and learn more about our services.
-And tell them it's to their benefit to set the appointment promptly!
+Hearing from you -- someone they have been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
+Our website has multiple pages of useful information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+They can even call us if they want to meet the staff and learn more about our services.
+And tell them it benefits them to set the appointment as soon as possible!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information is instantly available to you online.
-It's never been faster to track the status of your report.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is available to you online.
+It's never been easier to keep track of the status of your report.